arnavkamra14/CSE151A_MushroomAnalysis/README.md

 ### Discussion
-Discussion section: This is where you will discuss the why, and your interpretation and your though process from beginning to end.
-This will mimic the sections you have created in your methods section as well as new sections you feel you need to create.
-You can also discuss how believable your results are at each step.
-You can discuss any short comings.
-It's ok to criticize as this shows your intellectual merit, as to how you are thinking about things scientifically and how you are able to correctly scrutinize things and find short comings.
-In science we never really find the perfect solution, especially since we know something will probably come up int he future (i.e. donkeys) and mess everything up.
-If you do it's probably a unicorn or the data and model you chose are just perfect for each other!

 EDA/Processing:
 Our initial dive into the datasets underscored the importance of thorough data exploration in understanding the nuances and complexities of the data.
 The presence of null values in significant features prompted us to adopt a meticulous approach to data cleaning and preprocessing.
 This phase involved decisions like handling missing values and applying one-hot encoding to categorical features, which directly impacted the subsequent model performance.
 The decision to use SelectKBest for feature selection, based on chi-square tests, was pivotal in reducing dimensionality and focusing on the features most relevant to our target variable.
 This step not only streamlined our modeling process but also provided early insights into which mushroom characteristics might be most influential in habitat classification.
 The preprocessing steps, particularly the use of SMOTE for addressing class imbalance, highlight the critical need to carefully balance data to reflect real-world distributions without biasing the model.
 This balance is delicate, as over-representation of certain habitats could skew model predictions, leading to overfitting or under-representation of less common habitats.

 Model 1:
-take this out??? idk
 The next two models we considered using on the data are random forest classification and k-nearest neighbors.
 We thought these were the best because random forest classification is likely to output an accurate prediction for classification problems because it uses multiple decision trees with various subsets of the dataset.
 The problem with random forest classification algorithms is that they tend to overfit to the training dataset, so we will need to be careful when training our model.
 As for k-nearest neighbors, given that all of our habitat labels correspond to a specific group, it will be easy to use a clustering algorithm to classify the various mushrooms.
 Clustering tends to be a very versatile method for classification and k-nearest neighbors are an efficient clustering algorithm that we can test with various parameters.

 Model Selection and Implementation: